xmrminer01102018/VegaToolsNConfigs/config/PPTDIR/EXPERIMENTAL/README.md

         MCLK:     167MHz       1500MHz
         VDDC:     800mV        1200mV

-Edit and create ad file similar to the one below.
+Edit and create a file similar to the one below.

 To avoid confusion on many PPT files, use the following file name.